 Buster Boyd Access Area is another one of the most popular spots to launch your kayak or canoe, putting you right on Lake Wylie!
 Several stores, marinas, and restaurants are also within walking distance.

 The Lake Haigler Kayak Launch puts you on the still, beautiful waters of Lake Haigler at the Anne Springs Close Greenway.
 You can bring your own kayak or rent one, which will include paddles and a life jacket.

 Ebenezer Park campgrounds are open by reservation only.
-Ebenezer Park is equipped with 67 campsites each with water, sewer, electric, fire ring and picnic table.
-The park is open year round and reservations can be made 13 months in advance by selecting the reservation link.
+Ebenezer Park is equipped with 67 campsites each with water, sewer, electricity, fire ring, and picnic table.
+The park is open year-round and reservations can be made 13 months in advance by selecting the reservation link.
 Tents are restricted to certain sites and the park does not offer primitive camping at this time.